-Inside the prisoner swap that freed Brittney Griner
+Inside the Prisoner Swap That Freed Brittney Griner

 But just after Election Day in the United States, Russian contacts delivered a new message, raising the possibility of excluding Whelan from a deal and instead focusing exclusively on Griner.
 If that were the case, the Russians said, Moscow might consider Bout a fair trade.

 The disparity of their offenses was vast: Bout was an illegal arms merchant to some of the world’s most violent forces, including some intent on killing Americans; Griner was detained for traveling with vape cartridges containing hashish oil.
 But it was the first time that the Russians had made what the American diplomats considered a real counteroffer, if they were serious about following through.
 At the White House, the possibility prompted a series of high-level meetings and discussions, some of which included Biden, about whether to test if the Russians were serious about making a one-for-one deal, much like they had months before in a swap that freed Trevor Reed, another imprisoned American.

 The situation was fluid and uncertain.
 Even as they discussed their options, Whelan’s family said publicly that he had missed two calls with them, raising fears for his safety and reports that he had been moved from his prison to a hospital in Russia.